Strobesstrobes

 How often does PCI DSS require a penetration test?

-At least once every 12 months for both internal and external testing, plus an additional test after any significant infrastructure or application change.
-Segmentation testing is every 12 months for most entities and every 6 months for service providers.
+At least every 12 months for both internal and external testing, plus an additional test after any significant infrastructure or application change.
+Segmentation testing is every 12 months for most entities (11.4.5) and every 6 months for service providers (11.4.6).
+The after-change trigger is independent of the calendar cadence.

 What is the difference between 11.4.5 and 11.4.6?

 Both cover segmentation control testing.
 11.4.5 applies to all entities using segmentation and requires testing every 12 months.
-11.4.6 applies specifically to service providers and requires the same testing every 6 months, because a service-provider segmentation failure can expose many client environments.
+11.4.6 applies specifically to service providers and requires the same testing every 6 months, because a service-provider segmentation failure can expose many client environments at once.

 What methodology does PCI DSS 11.4.1 require?

 A defined, documented methodology based on an industry-accepted approach such as NIST SP 800-115.
-It must cover the entire CDE perimeter and critical systems, include both network-layer and application-layer testing, and address the threats and vulnerabilities listed in Requirement 6.
+It must cover the entire CDE perimeter and critical systems, include both network-layer and application-layer testing, and address the threats listed in Requirement 6.
+A network-only methodology leaves 11.4.1 partially unmet.

 What changed for pentesting between PCI DSS v3.2.1 and v4.0.1?

-The requirement moved from 11.3 in v3.2.1 to a restructured 11.4 in v4.x, with more explicit methodology documentation and clearer, more frequent segmentation testing for service providers. v4.0.1 was a 2024 maintenance update that clarified wording and fixed errata without loosening the 11.4 controls.
+The requirement moved from 11.3 in v3.2.1 to a restructured 11.4 in v4.x, with more explicit methodology documentation, clearer segmentation testing, and a dedicated 6-month cadence for service providers under 11.4.6. v4.0.1 was a 2024 maintenance update that clarified wording without loosening the controls, and all future-dated requirements became mandatory on 31 March 2025.

 What is in scope for a PCI DSS penetration test?

-The cardholder data environment (CDE), meaning systems that store, process, or transmit cardholder data, plus connected and security-impacting systems.
-Testing must cover the full CDE perimeter at both the network and application layers, including the OWASP-style threats referenced in Requirement 6.
+The cardholder data environment, meaning systems that store, process, or transmit cardholder data, plus connected and security-impacting systems.
+A system is only out of scope if segmentation testing proves it cannot reach the CDE.
+Testing must cover the full CDE perimeter at both the network and application layers, including the Requirement 6 threats.

 Sources and references